GMAI-VL & GMAI-VL-5.5M: A Large Vision-Language Model and A Comprehensive Multimodal Dataset Towards General Medical AI: Introduction

+As shown in Fig.~\ref{fig:pipeline} (a), Our dataset provides high-quality medical knowledge across three aspects: (i) \textit{Comprehensive medical tasks}: To improve the model's applicability in various medical scenarios, our dataset covers a wide range of disease types, symptoms, treatments, and medical workflows. (ii) \textit{Rich multimodal representation}: Our dataset includes a variety of modalities, such as different types of medical images (e.g., CT, MRI, X-rays) and textual data (e.g., medical records, imaging reports). (iii) \textit{High-quality image-text data}: The performance of medical LVLMs heavily relies on high-quality image-text pairs.
+We use the well-curated collection of medical images paired with precise textual descriptions to build our dataset.

-Based on above observations, we propose an annotation-guided data generation methodology for developing a comprehensive multimodal medical datasets.
-The methodology begins by collecting large-scale, open-source medical imaging datasets and extracting key annotations, such as modality, task type, labels, and bounding boxes.
-A vision-language model (\textit{e.g.}, GPT-4o) is then used to transform these datasets, covering tasks like lesion detection, segmentation, and disease diagnosis, into high-quality image-text pairs for training LVLMs.
-To ensure data quality, extracted image information is incorporated into the prompt design, improving model performance across various clinical tasks.
-This results in a comprehensive multimodal dataset with 5.5M samples, named GMAI-VL-5.5M, which supports the development of general medical LVLMs.
-Fig.~\ref{fig:pipeline}(a) illustrates the sources, departments, modalities, task types, and instruction formats of the constructed dataset.
+To achieve this, we develop an annotation-guided data generation process to create this large-scale multimodal medical dataset.
+First, we collect multiple open-source medical imaging datasets and extract their key annotations (\textit{e.g.}, modality, task type, labels, bounding boxes).
+Next, we convert these well-labeled annotations into text descriptions suitable for training vision-language models.
+This ensures that the medical image-text pairs are accurately constructed, with annotations verified by medical experts in the collected medical imaging datasets.
+The process results in the GMAI-VL-5.5M dataset, consisting of 5.5 million samples, which supports the development of general medical LVLMs.

-With the constructed GMAI-VL-5.5M dataset, we develop a general medical vision-language model, GMAI-VL.
-To enhance its integration of visual and linguistic features and its instruction-following abilities, a three-stage training strategy is proposed in this paper.
-Specifically, we sequentially implement shallow and deep alignments in the first two stages, gradually building associations between visual (medical images) and language (medical texts) elements from basic features to high-level semantics.
-Next, we fine-tune the model with cross-modal instructions, improving its understanding of visual-language interactions and instruction-following in complex tasks.
-With this strategy, GMAI-VL shows strong performance in medical tasks like visual question answering and medical image diagnosis, providing a solid foundation for advancing multimodal models in the medical field.
+Building upon this dataset, we develop a general medical vision-language model, GMAI-VL.
+To optimize its ability to integrate visual and linguistic features and follow complex instructions, we present a three-stage training strategy.
+The first two stages involve shallow and deep alignments, gradually establishing connections between medical images and texts, from basic features to high-level semantics.
+In the final stage, the model is fine-tuned with cross-modal instructions, improving its understanding of visual-language interactions and its ability to follow intricate tasks, as shown in Fig.~\ref{fig:pipeline} (b)\&(c).

+We conduct experiments on various multimodal medical benchmarks~\citep{lau2018dataset,he2020pathvqa,liu2021slake,zhang2023pmc,chen2024gmai,hu2024omnimedvqa,yue2024mmmu}, and the results demonstrate that GMAI-VL significantly outperforms existing models.
+Specifically, GMAI-VL sets new benchmarks with an average score of 88.48\% on OmniMedVQA, 62.43\% on the GMAI-MMBench \textit{test} set, and 51.3\% on the Health \& Medicine track of MMMU.

 The contributions of this work are as follows:

 \begin{itemize}[leftmargin=*]